 There are believed to be around 24 badgers in total with numbers unlikely to have increased during the last five years.
-Wakehurst also has a large population of badgers and runs guided evening walks to observe them in the wild from a specially constructed hide.
+Wakehurst also has a large population of badgers and we run guided evening walks to observe them in the wild from a specially-constructed hide.

-Badger setts comprise a labyrinth of tunnels.
+Badger setts are made up of a labyrinth of tunnels.
 Badgers live in family or social groups (known as a clan or cete) and emerge at night to forage for earthworms.
-Because badgers are creatures of habit they follow regular paths as they travel from their setts through fields, meadows and woodlands to find food in the wild.
+Because badgers are creatures of habit, they follow regular paths as they travel from their setts through fields, meadows and woodlands to find food in the wild.
 They continue using favourite routes even when roads are cut through them, which is why the car is now their greatest threat.